Is your BMW engine noisy and vibrating due to a faulty motor mount? Learn how to fix the problem by replacing the motor mount of your BMW.

-Note that there is also a ground wire that you need to make sure it is reconnected.
+Note that there is also a ground wire you need to ensure it is reconnected.

 Reinstall the metal support plate.

 Reinstall the splash shield.
-You may want to use Loctite on the bolts if you are reusing them.
+You may want to use Loctite on the bolts if you reuse them.

-Plan on four to six hours if you are changing BMW motor mounts yourself.
+Plan for four to six hours if you change BMW motor mounts yourself.
 Especially if you are changing BMW motor mounts for the first time.
-Plan on almost double the time if you are changing the mounts on an E60. ;)
+Plan on almost double the time if you are changing the mounts on an E60. 😉

 Frequently Asked Questions